flux-framework/flux-core/doc/man1/flux-proxy.rst

 target instance terminates, **flux proxy** will emit an error message, send ``SIGHUP`` and ``SIGCONT`` to the spawned shell or other process, and wait for it to terminate before exiting.
-The delivery of signals can be disabled with the ``-n, --nohup`` option, but be aware that Flux commands running under a **flux proxy** which has lost its connection will likely result in errors.
+The delivery of signals can be disabled with the :option:`--nohup` option, but be aware that Flux commands running under a **flux proxy** which has lost its connection will likely result in errors.